EwaSzczurek/MetastaticBottleneck/SEER/Readme.md

 The main output file is called Cancers.RData and contains summary statisics for clinical variables in 14 cancers and records their dependence on primary tumor diameter.
 This file is the input for the part of the project which contains our metastasis formation project.

+This is a piece of R code, which depends on the following libraries ggplot2,calibrate, gridExtra,survival